Guess what shows up after spring?

 DO NOT mention.

 Because here is a yard sale truth: ideas make trash MUCH MORE valuable.

 Take the trash and run.

-One of the most underestimated and overlooked item at a yard sale is the basket with the wired ribbon hot glued to it with a dusty faux flower arrangement inside.
+One of the most underestimated and overlooked items at a yard sale is the basket with the wired ribbon hot glued to it with a dusty faux flower arrangement inside.

-Most of the times you can get it for $1.00.
+Most of the time you can get it for $1.00.

 Take it home and go all Hollywood makeover on it.

 Shed the flower arrangement.

 Paint the basket an entirely different color or make a liner from dropcloth or spray paint numbers on it.